Please ensure Javascript is enabled for purposes of website accessibility Navigating Scope 3 and CSRD: From Complexity to Opportunity - Anthesis

 Everyone who has to comply with CSRD.
 The CSRD requires Scope 3 reporting, which includes the collection of sustainability information across a company’s value chain or supply chain.

-Anthesis can support you to engage your suppliers and using our proprietary GHG inventory management tool, RouteZero, support the ongoing monitoring and reporting of your scope 3 emissions. invest in a tracking solution.
-Anthesis can support
+Anthesis can support you to engage your suppliers and using our proprietary GHG inventory management tool, Anthesis RouteZero, support the ongoing monitoring and reporting of your Scope 3 emissions.

 A carbon footprint is the total amount of greenhouse gases (including carbon dioxide and methane) that are generated by our actions.
 Many organisations would normally consider a carbon footprint to only include Scope 1 & 2 emissions; however a comprehensive GHG inventory (i.e. carbon footprint), would also include Scope 3.